epfl-lara/leon/README.md

 Using Leon
 ----------

+### Using Leon in Eclipse

+Type: ```sbt eclipse```

+This should create all necessary information about the Leon Eclipse project.
+You should now be able to [import the project](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm) into your Eclipse workspace.
+Note: Leon uses Scala language so your Eclipse setup should include [Scala IDE](http://scala-ide.org/).

 ### Layout of this directory

 Here is a quick overview of the conventions used in the layout of this directory: